abuasiyah/Linux-learning-module-README.md/Bandit/06-Level_4-5.md

 1. data -> It does not show plain text
 2. OpenPGP Public Key -> Not human-readable text
 3. ASCII text -> Plain human-readable text
-Due to *-file07* is the only human-readable file, we will the cat command to display that file and start with ./ meaining that *-file07* is file in the current directory.
+Due to *-file07* is the only human-readable file, we will the cat command to display that file and start with ./ meaning that *-file07* is file in the current directory.

 ``` bash
 cat ./-file07